 Not many people have a good word to say about it beyond ‘well, it’s a decent enough thing to entertain your very young kids with for an hour’.
 You know what else can entertain very young kids for an hour?
 Making pies out of dirt.
 An hour-long loop of fart noises.
 Playing ‘how much crayon can I get on the wall before Mommy or Daddy starts screaming?’

 And do I even need to bring up the obvious again?
 Just as a refresher; this midquel is pointless.
-Most midquels are pointless, but the ones for Beauty and the Beast are especially pointless because they usually in some way involve mending bridges between Belle and Beast or worrying about if they’ll get together or not and whether they’ll turn back to people or not.
+Most midquels are pointless, but the ones for Beauty and the Beast are especially pointless because they usually in some way involve mending bridges between Belle and Beast or worrying about if they’ll get together or not and whether everyone will turn back into people or not.
 We’ve seen the movie.
 They do.
 Tension over.

 What were they even thinking trying to make this as a TV series?
 Were they really planning on making a TV series based on the midquel adventures of Belle and Beast?
 How much time went on during that short interlude between the wolf attack and Gaston?
 How much material could you possibly justify?
 It would just end up either being filler crap about the servants or the same arguing to resolution shtick that Belle and Beast go through nearly every time they see each other.
 That makes some damn good entertaining television.